JesseWong333/IMCP/README.md

 <div align="left">
 	<img src="images/main_results.png" alt="Visualization of the flow" height="300">
 </div>
-*we noticed that there is a bug for the V2V4Real dataset in our paper, we update the results.
+*we noticed that there is a bug for the V2V4Real dataset, we update the results.

 ## Acknowlege